ParticularSpace/A9-README-Generator/Develop/README.md

   ## Contributing

-  Sam Jones
+  yes

   ## Tests

-  ParticularSpace
+  do it and wokr

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at samejones2018@gmail.com.
-You can find more of my work at [ParticularSpace]
+  If you have any questions about the repo, open an issue or contact me directly at me@gmail.com.
+You can find more of my work at [samsamsam]